supervisely/developer-portal/app-development/basics/add-private-app.md

 ![app versions](https://user-images.githubusercontent.com/12828725/205960656-615803f0-c081-4086-b7ba-45f4bbc60cb6.png)

 {% hint style="info" %}
+**Supervisely team only!** Apps you add to the dev server will appear in the general app list, not in "Private apps"
+{% endhint %}

+{% hint style="info" %}
 You can store several applications in one repository.
 To release an application from such repository, go to root folder of the repository, then run `supervisely-app` with `-a` flag and specify the relative path to folder with application configuration file